Barrier Frustration is a Common Issue

 - Watch for warning signs in your dog.
 Dogs who are leash reactive tend to have issues with other barriers.
 Breed types that are commonly developing this issue are terriers, herding dogs, and guardian breeds.
 Terriers are bred to be tenacious and to dig and fight to get to stuff.
-Herding dogs tend to want to control things in the environment, and guardian breeds are likely to have territorial tendencies.
+Herding dogs tend to want to control things in the environment, and guardian breeds tend to have territorial tendencies.

-- Make sure that your dog has a really good recall.
-Grabbing a dog away from a stimulating activity can lead to redirection, so it is better to call the dog back to you than grab their collar.
+- Make sure that your dog has a reliable recall.
+Grabbing a dog away from a stimulating activity can lead to redirection, so it is better to call the dog back to you than grab the dog’s collar.
 Teaching and proofing a solid recall can also help prevent this issue because it teaches your dog that you are the most important thing in the environment.

-- Make the backyard a dual purpose area.
+- Make the backyard a dual-purpose area.
 It can be an area for playtime, or it can be an area for work.
-Doing obedience such as heeling or stay in the area that your dog wants to fence fight helps build impulse control, as well as giving them a much more productive “job” to do in the backyard.
+Doing obedience such as heeling or staying in the area your dog wants to fence fight helps build impulse control and gives the dog a much more productive “job” to do in the backyard.

 - Involve your neighbors.
 If dogs on both sides of the fence are going at it, you should try to see if your neighbor would be willing to also work on training.
-Stopping the behavior from both sides will make the peace stronger, and ensure that your dog is not getting any bad vibes from the other side of the fence.
+Stopping the behavior from both sides will strengthen the peace and ensure that your dog is not getting any bad vibes from the other side of the fence.

 - Maintain the training.
-Your dog developed the behavior for a reason, and it can creep back into their mind if you let it.
+Your dog developed the behavior for a reason, and it can creep back into the dog’s habits if you don’t maintain it.
 Randomly do recalls and heeling around the area.
 Have a friend walk by with their dog as a controlled “test” of how your training is going.

 If you follow these tips, you should find that your dog much better behaves in your backyard.
 If you are struggling with fence fighting or other types of barrier frustration, give us a call and let us help.